-Construction Manager as Advisor (CMA) has been losing favor in recent years, as public bidding now allows Construction Manager at Risk (CMR) as a delivery method and as contractors have found CMR more lucrative.
-CMA is a delivery method in which the CM is brought on early in the design phase and advises the owner and architect throughout the construction process.
-The primary, and important, difference between this and CMR is that the CM does not hold the contracts with the contractors and subcontractors—the owner does, similar to a traditional Design-Bid-Build (DBB) arrangement.
+Construction Manager as Advisor (CMA) project delivery has been losing favor in recent years, as public bidding now allows Construction Manager at Risk (CMAR) as a delivery method and as contractors have found CMAR more lucrative.
+CMA is a project delivery method in which the CM is brought on early in the design phase and advises the owner and architect throughout the construction process.
+The primary, and important, difference between this and CMAR is that the CM does not hold the contracts with the contractors and subcontractors — the owner does, similar to a traditional Design-Bid-Build (DBB) arrangement.

 - Acceptable approach for both public and private projects

 - Ability of the owner to select the CMA in a qualifications-based process, with the aid of the architect

 - Cooperation of design and construction teams early in the design process

 - Lower cost to owner (than CMAR) because of less risk to CMA

 - Added cost to project over DBB, as CMA is a “fourth” part (owner, architect, contractors/subcontractors, and CMA)